-Do you want to link your editing system, CMS, PDM, PIM, SAP, or another similar system to the world of SDL Trados, GroupShare, or WorldServer?
+Do you want to link your editing system, CMS, PDM, PIM, SAP, or another similar system to the world of Trados, GroupShare, or WorldServer?

 All these systems usually have a “cold” Trados interface, i.e. can save XML data to be translated in a specific folder.
 This will enable to you start translation.
 However, you will still have a great deal of manual preparation and clean-up work.
 The next logical step is thus to automate these “Trados steps”, including converting the files to SDLXLIFF, pretranslating and analyzing them, perhaps even creating project packages to send to translators and receiving them back after translation, sending out e-mails, cleaning the files at the end of the process and preparing them for reimport into the end system.
 This is exactly what Connecting Content does for you.

 Connecting Content receives the files to be translated from these systems as well as a control file in a monitored folder.
 With this information, Connecting Content can automatically create project packages, create SDLXLIFF files and pretranslate and analyze them, send out translation jobs or upload them to GroupShare.
-Connecting Content can even create projects and start workflows from SDL WorldServer.
-In this way, Connecting Content enables you to connect existing systems to the world of SDL Trados Studio, GroupShare, or WorldServer quickly and easily using relatively standard inputs and outputs.
+Connecting Content can even create projects and start workflows from WorldServer.
+In this way, Connecting Content enables you to connect existing systems to the world of Trados Studio, GroupShare, or WorldServer quickly and easily using relatively standard inputs and outputs.

 - Wizard-based interface to set all parameters of the service, including TM connections, email settings etc.

 - A Windows service keeps track of watched folders: If the leading system places an XML file into this folder, then the process is automatically started.